gregtozzi/w241_project/reports/README.md

 #### Outcome Measures

-Implementing the experiment involved finding the proper balance between MailChimp’s technical capabilities, the Center’s expertise and availability, and the need to respect the privacy of the individuals on the Center’s mailing lists.
-Because the Center was new to MailChimp, it was important to keep the implementation simple and inexpensive.
-This ruled out the use of MailChimp’s in-built experimentation features, both from the point of view of expense (experimentation features require paid subscriptions) and transparency: MailChimp’s experimentation concealed their own randomization which, while probably sound, can not be externally audited because it is proprietary.
+Implementing the experiment involved finding the proper balance between Mailchimp technical capabilities, the Center’s expertise and availability, and the need to respect the individuals’ privacy on the Center’s mailing lists.
+Because the Center was new to Mailchimp, it was important to keep the implementation simple and inexpensive.
+This ruled out the use of Mailchimp’s in-built experimentation features, both from the point of view of expense (experimentation features require paid subscriptions) and transparency: Mailchimp experimentation concealed their own randomization, which, while probably sound, can not be externally audited because it is proprietary.

-The four treatment groups were modeled in MailChimp by four different “campaigns”, MailChimp’s basic data object for representing at least one email send.
-Each campaign used a separate email tenmplate, with the appropriate variations hard-coded.
-A toy MailChimp list and template we==re used to prove out the MailChimp implementation.
-In addition, in the live implementation, dummy addresses were added to each group that targeted the researchers, so we were reasonably confident that each group correctly received the email according to the experimental design.
+The four treatment groups were modeled in Mailchimp by four different “campaigns”, Mailchimp’s basic data object for representing at least one email sent.
+Each campaign used a separate email template, with the appropriate variations hard-coded.
+A toy Mailchimp list and template we==re used to prove out the Mailchimp implementation.
+Also, in the live implementation, dummy addresses were added to each group that targeted the researchers, so we were reasonably confident that each group correctly received the email according to the experimental design.

-Outcomes were gathered using a custom python script that in turn used MailChimp’s rest-ful API.
-During development, the script was run against the separate, toy implementation, so as to minimize the need to connect to the Center’s live data, and thus minimize the risk of accidental leakage of private data.
+Outcomes were gathered using a custom python script that in turn used Mailchimp RESTful API.
+During development, the script was run against the separate toy implementation to minimize the need to connect to the Center’s live data, thus minimizing the risk of accidental leakage of private data.

-MailChimp’s API provides a complete history of events for each send in each campaign.
+Mailchimp’s API provides a complete history of events for each send in each campaign.
 In particular, it distinguishes between these event
-types: open, click and bounce.
-MailChimp records multiple instances of each event type: a recipient may open or click on a link in an email multiple times, and each event is recorded.
-For our purposes, we gathered only the date-time of the first occurrence of each event type, if any.
-As one would expect, click events were always preceded by an open event, and bounce events precluded the occurrence of any other events.
+types: open, click, and bounce.
+Mailchimp records multiple instances of each event type: a recipient may open or click on a link in an email multiple times, and each event is recorded.
+For our purposes, we gathered only the date-time of each event type’s first occurrence, if any.
+As one would expect, click events were always preceded by an open event, and bounce events precluded any other events.

-The MailChimp API reports events keyed by email address, thus it was necessary to run this script carefully, only on a trusted machine, and to then join this raw, sensitive data back to the full data set, with its covariates.
+The Mailchimp API reports events keyed by email address.
+Thus it was necessary to run this script carefully, only on a trusted machine, and to then join this raw, sensitive data back to the full data set, with its covariates.